 - Since you will undress from the waist up for the exam, you may wish to wear a two-piece outfit.

-You will receive results for your diagnostic mammogram while you are at your appointment and your physician will receive the written report.
-The results will be posted on the patient portal within 3 business days.
+You will receive the results of your diagnostic mammogram while you are at your appointment, and your physician will receive the written report.